This article is free for a limited time. For full access, plus more exclusive content and perks, become a Premium Member of one5c.

 Flying coach: 🧳🧳🧳🧳

-While springing for an upgrade doesn’t immediately make an airliner’s emissions go up, it does impact how much of a trip’s total footprint dotted-lines back to an individual person.
+While springing for an upgrade doesn’t immediately make an airliner’s emissions go up, it does impact how much of a flight’s total footprint dotted-lines back to an individual person.
 First and business class passengers emit from 2.6 to 4.3 times more carbon dioxide per mile flown than folks traveling in economy.
 That’s because premium seats take up more room than coach seats, Zheng says, so the share of emissions per person is higher.
 File this one under theoretical, but still valid.

 Checking emissions estimates: 🧳🧳🧳🧳1/2

 The emissions estimate tool on Google Flights takes a fair amount of guesswork out of choosing a best-for-the-planet itinerary, Zheng says—and similar tools on Booking.com, Expedia, and Skyscanner work off the same model.
 It’s best to think of the estimates from these tools as indicators as opposed to comprehensive analyses.
-The data, for example, don’t account for warming factors beyond CO2 emissions, such as contrails (the long wisps of clouds left by aircraft exhaust that trap heat in the atmosphere), or the amount of fuel burned when taxiing around crowded airports.
-(Zheng and her colleagues at the International Council on Clean Transportation are working with Google on improvements to address these issues.)
+The data, for example, don’t account for warming factors beyond CO2 emissions, such as contrails (the long wisps of clouds left by aircraft exhaust that trap heat in the atmosphere), or the amount of fuel burned when taxiing around crowded airports (Zheng and her colleagues at the International Council on Clean Transportation are working with Google on improvements to address these issues.)
 Still, these tools are important because they help passengers send a crucial message to the industry about what customers want, Zheng says.